jonsnow231/minimal-resources-zim/README.md

 Zim instructions for Portable on Windows:

-  1) Unzip the source.
+  1) Go to releases on right-hand of page and download source.
+Unzip the source.
 All you need is the minimal-resources folder.
   2) Add minimal-resources folder with .css and assets to Zim\share\themes\
   3) Go to Zim\etc\gtk-3.0\settings.ini  (create directory and .ini file if it doesn't exist) and input:
       [Settings]